mb-wali/debian/ansible_kubernetes/NOTES.md

 ```

 ## ANSIBLE
-inside your ansible VM run this command to install ansible
+inside your ansible VM run this command to install ansible.

 ```shell
 apt install ansible